Crystalline Spectral Form Factors

-For a large but finite $\beta$, periodic oscillations of the SFF are suppressed at large $t$ by thermal fluctuations.
+For a large but finite $\beta$, periodic oscillations of the SFF are suppressed at large $t$ by thermal fluctuations~\footnote{See also Refs.~\cite{Forrester,Gorin:2004sfr,Gorin:2024,Desrosiers:2009lye,Majumdar:2009,Forrester:2025} for the discussion of other features of large $\beta$ ensembles.}.
 Assuming that these fluctuations are relatively small~\footnote{Expansion near infinite-temperature eigenvalues is self-consistent if the fluctuation amplitude is smaller than average level spacing, i.e., $\Delta x_k^2 \approx 2 \log d / \beta d^2 < (2 \pi / d)^2$.
-Hence, it is justified for $\beta > 1$ and any numerically feasible system size ($d < 10^8$).}, we expand the Hamiltonian~\eqref{eq:Coulomb-P} near the saddle point, $E_n = E_n^{(\beta=\infty)} + x_n$ with $x_n \ll 2\pi/d$, neglect higher-order nonlinear terms, and switch to the momentum picture: \beq H \approx \frac{1}{2} \sum_{p=1}^{d-1} p (d - p) \tilde{x}_p \tilde{x}_{-p}~, \eeq where $\tilde{x}_p = \frac{1}{\sqrt{d}} \sum_{k=0}^{d-1} e^{-2 \pi i k p / d} x_k$.
-Note that the center-of-mass degree of freedom ($p = 0$ mode) decouples, so we integrate it out.
-In this approximation, we explicitly estimate the ensemble average in the SFF~\eqref{eq:SFF-def}: \beq \eeq We assume $d \gg 1$ to approximate the sums involving two-point correlation functions.
+Hence, it is justified for $\beta > 1$ and any numerically feasible system size ($d < 10^8$).}, we expand the Hamiltonian~\eqref{eq:Coulomb-P} near the saddle point, $E_n = E_n^{(\beta=\infty)} + x_n$ with $x_n \ll 2\pi/d$, neglect higher-order nonlinear terms, and switch to the momentum picture, \beq H \approx \frac{1}{2} \sum_{p=1}^{d-1} p (d - p) \tilde{x}_p \tilde{x}_{-p}~, \eeq where $\tilde{x}_p = \frac{1}{\sqrt{d}} \sum_{k=0}^{d-1} e^{-2 \pi i k p / d} x_k$.
+Note that the center-of-mass degree of freedom ($p = 0$ mode) is static, so we integrate it out.
+In this approximation, we explicitly estimate the ensemble average in the SFF~\eqref{eq:SFF-def}, \beq \eeq We assume $d \gg 1$ to approximate the sums involving two-point correlation functions.
 The numerical coefficient $C \approx 3.6$.
 Similarly to the zero-temperature SFF, ``scattering amplitudes'' constructively interfere near multiples of the Heisenberg time $t_H = d$.
 Hence, the finite-temperature SFF oscillates with period $t_H$.
-The effect of thermal vibrations is contained in the Debye-Waller factor $e^{-2W}$: \beq K(t_H \tau) \approx d + e^{-2 W} d^2, \eeq which suppresses peaks of the SFF ($\tau = t / t_H = 1, 2, \ldots$): \beq e^{-2W} \sim \eeq So, the peaks become negligible, and the SFF reaches the plateau only at times $t \gg t_* \approx t_H \sqrt{\beta / 4}$.
-This new time scale is much larger than the Heisenberg time if $\beta \gg 1$.
+The effect of thermal vibrations is contained in the Debye-Waller factor $e^{-2W}$, \beq K(t_H \tau) \approx d + e^{-2 W} d^2, \eeq which suppresses peaks of the SFF ($\tau = t / t_H = 1, 2, \ldots$), \beq e^{-2W} \sim \eeq So, the peaks become negligible, and the SFF reaches the plateau only at times $t \gg t_* \approx t_H \sqrt{\beta / 4}$.
+This new timescale is much larger than the Heisenberg time if $\beta \gg 1$.